Arch Creek, Florida: History

 Things remained quiet until the 1970s, when Arch Creek became the property of the Chrysler Corporation.
-Their plans called for the construction of an automobile showroom, and a new and used car agency.
+Their plans called for the construction of an automobile showroom and a new and used car agency.
 In 1972, Chrysler requested a zoning change from the City of North Miami, which would have allowed them to pave the area and build a garage on the property.
-Vigorous opposition came from the Tropical Audubon Society, the Miami-West Indian Archaeological Society, the Keystone Point Homeowners' Association, and the members of the Arch Creek Trust.
-After almost a year, of intense lobbying the State of Florida agreed to purchase the land for a state park.
-The State's Land Acquisition Trust allocated $822,000 to buy 7.9 acre of property east of the Creek.
+Vigorous opposition came from the Tropical Audubon Society, the Miami-West Indian Archaeological Society, the Keystone Point Homeowners' Association, and members of the Arch Creek Trust.
+After almost a year of intense lobbying, the State of Florida agreed to purchase the land and designate it a state park.
+The State's Land Acquisition Trust allocated $822,000 to buy 7.9 acre of property east of the creek.

-A group of local citizens, who later formed the organization Arch Creek Trust, went to Tallahassee in February 1973, to finalize the agreement.
+A group of local citizens, who later formed the Arch Creek Trust, went to Tallahassee in February 1973, to finalize the agreement.
 On the night they returned, the natural bridge collapsed and fell into the creek.
 Rumors of sabotage ran through the community, and the Metro-Dade Police Bomb Squad was called out.
-Nothing was discovered, and experts generally agreed later that the fall was probably due to constant vibrations from passing trains, or erosion, or just old age and decay.
+Nothing suggestive of sabotage was discovered, and experts generally agreed later that the fall was probably due to constant vibrations from passing trains, or erosion, or just old age and decay.
 In the years that followed, there were various efforts to restore the bridge, clear the property of trash and save additional land in the area.

-The porous oolitic (pronounced oh-a-li-tic) limestone bridge was laced with roots from the oak trees growing on both banks of the creek, and likely those roots were what was holding the rock together.
-A number of trees near both ends of the bridge were removed, thus killing the roots.
-Then in order to keep vehicular traffic from using the bridge it was blocked off by boring a row of large holes through the road at both ends of the bridge, and standing discarded wooden railroad ties in the holes.
+The porous oolitic (pronounced oh-a-li-tic) limestone bridge was laced with roots from the oak trees growing on both banks of the creek, and it is likely those roots were holding the rock together.
+A number of trees near both ends of the bridge had been removed prior to the collapse, thus killing the roots.
+Then in order to keep vehicular traffic from using the bridge, it was blocked off by boring a row of large holes through the road at both ends of the bridge and standing discarded wooden railroad ties in the holes.
 When the bridge collapsed it broke along the two rows of "perforations" drilled for the ties.

-In March 2018, FIU Biscayne Bay Campus proposed to pave it as an additional road access to cars and allow another way to campus for first responders in case of an emergency, in light of the Parkland school shooting.
-However, despite the proposal passing in senate, it has faced strong protests from people who want to protect the reserve.
+In March 2018, Florida International University's Biscayne Bay Campus proposed to pave a new crossing as an additional road access to cars and allow another way to campus for first responders in case of an emergency, in light of the Parkland school shooting.
+However, despite the proposal passing in the Florida Senate, it has faced strong protests from people who want to protect the reserve.